Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Background and Related Work

 Multiple metrics exist to quantify the fairness of predictions made by an ML model \cite{barocas2023fairness}.
 Each metric is specific to the application context and attempts to quantify unique properties (false negative rate, accuracy, etc.) of the predictions for individuals belonging to different groups.
 Generally, since the fairness metrics try to measure the disparity in the model predictions between groups, lower values on these metrics indicate less disparity and hence greater fairness.
-From the available metrics, we choose two metrics, one that does not consider the types of incorrect predictions (demographic parity difference) and one that does take such information into account (subgroup false negative rate).
+From the available metrics, we choose two metrics, one that does not consider the types of incorrect predictions (demographic parity) and one that does take such information into account (subgroup false negative fairness).

-Before describing the metrics, we first must specify \textit{sensitive} and \textit{non-sensitive} features in the dataset under consideration. `Sensitive' (or `protected') features specify the attributes of individuals a model should be sensitive to when assessing group fairness (e.g., race, sex, or gender), whereas all other features are considered non-sensitive.
+Before describing these metrics, we first must specify \textit{sensitive} and \textit{non-sensitive} features in the dataset under consideration. `Sensitive' (or `protected') features specify the attributes of individuals a model should be sensitive to when assessing group fairness (e.g., race, gender), whereas all other features are considered non-sensitive.
 Based on the values of sensitive attributes, each data point can fall into one of the groups defined by a combination of those sensitive attributes.
 For example, `Black women younger than 25' would be one of the groups when the sensitive attributes are race, gender, and age.
 Let $G\in \mathcal{G}$ be one such group.
 For some metrics, in a binary classification setting, one value of the target variable is considered `favorable' (or desired), while the other value is not.
 This favorable value is usually represented by 1.
-For example, in a dataset containing records of applicants applying for loans, having received an approval would be considered favorable (and assigned a value of 1)
+For example, in a dataset containing records of applicants applying for loans, having received an approval would be considered favorable (and assigned a value of 1).

-\textbf{Demographic Parity Difference (DPD):} This metric measures the difference between the largest and the smallest group-level `acceptance rate`, which is defined as the proportion of individuals belonging to the group receiving a favorable prediction.
-DPD can be given mathematically as
+\textbf{Demographic Parity (DP)~\cite{weerts2023fairlearn}:} This metric measures the difference between the largest and the smallest group-level `acceptance rate', which is defined as the proportion of individuals belonging to the group receiving a favorable prediction.
+DP can be given mathematically as

 where $\hat{Y}$ is the predicted value of the target variable, $G_1, G_2$ are two subgroups withing the dataset, $X$ is a given data point in the dataset, and $Pr(.)$ is the probability estimate.

 \textbf{Subgroup False Negative Fairness (SFN)~\cite{la2023optimizing,kearns2018preventing}:} It captures the maximum deviation of a model’s performance in terms of false negative rate among any one group in $\mathcal{G}$.
 The deviation is normalized by the probability of observing an individual from that group having positive labels.
 The SFN can be given mathematically by